 In the 1970s, some Georgia scholars began to document the backwoods knowledge and lifestyle of the Appalachian mountain pioneers, which was slowly going extinct.
-Basic skills like how to build a cabin, make your own tools, butcher and cure your own meat, and a thousand other things that used to be commonplace, were slowly disappearing as the older generations passed away.
+Basic skills like how to build a cabin, make your own tools, butcher and cure your own meat, and a thousand other things that used to be commonplace were slowly disappearing as the older generations passed away.
 The result was an amazing D.I.Y. reference called the Foxfire Book (Vols.
 1-5), which can provide some really interesting reading for a rainy afternoon.
-Read more about the Foxfire project at http://www.foxfirefund.org/.

 Utah has always had a really strong do-it-yourself (D.I.Y.) tradition.
-Because of its early isolation and hard winters, Utah pioneers had to learn to make things themselves, or to do without.
-Perhaps the first Utah inventor was William Clayton, who invented a “roadometer” to measure the distance traveled by his wagon wheels while on his way to Utah in 1847.
-His invention, now called an “odometer” is built into every car, nowadays.
-As time went on, that early D.I.Y. culture became pretty deeply ingrained, and Utah has produced some amazing inventors, including Philo Farnsworth (television), Lester Wire (traffic lights), Robert Browning (repeating rifles, shotguns, and pistols), Nolan Bushnell (video games), Hervey Fletcher (hearing aid), Robert Jarvik (artificial heart), Alan Ashton (WYSIWYG word processing), and Frank Zamboni (ice resurfacing).
+Because of its early isolation and hard winters, Utah pioneers had to learn to make things themselves or to do without.
+Perhaps the first prominent Utah inventor was William Clayton, who invented the “roadometer” to measure the distance traveled by his wagon wheels while on his way to Utah in 1847.
+His invention, now called an “odometer” is built into every car nowadays.
+As time went on, that early D.I.Y. culture became pretty deeply ingrained, and Utah has produced some amazing inventors, including Philo Farnsworth (television), Lester Wire (traffic lights), Nolan Bushnell (video games), Hervey Fletcher (hearing aids), Robert Jarvik (artificial hearts), Alan Ashton (WYSIWYG word processing), and Frank Zamboni (ice resurfacing).

 A lot of Utah folks still like to do their own thing, and that may explain why there are so many entrepreneurs here on the “Silicon Slopes.”
 I volunteer with VentureCapital.org, a non-profit organization that helps entrepreneurs raise capital to make their business dreams happen.
 It is fun to see entrepreneurs come in with an idea, build a business plan, and make a presentation that can actually attract and keep the interest of potential investors.